 If you are a fan of tea, you can consider adding a dash of milk into the cup- this will not only reduce tea’s ability to stain your teeth but also incorporate calcium in your diet, which is the key to building healthy bones and teeth.

 Teeth that have a grey tinge are generally the effect of consuming red wine for long.
 Wine is an acidic beverage and causes enamel erosion without fail.
 Again, the tannins that are found in tea and coffee are responsible for the discoloration.
 The bad news is that these stains are even more difficult to remove than the yellow ones.

 To win the battle with red wine stains, Colgate has some great ideas- they suggest to brush and floss before you pick a glass, rinse your mouth immediately after you finish your drink, and use a whitening toothpaste.
 This small dental care routine will make it easier for you to enjoy your wine without worrying about stains.

 Super healthy and red- yes, we are to discuss beetroot now.
 A beet stains everything it touches, your hands, chopping board, etc., so it’s fairly easy to guess that your teeth will also get its red and orange pigment.
 To beat this strong teeth-stainer, you should always consider brushing your teeth within an hour to minimize the discoloration.
 You can also drink water alongside to calm the effect of dental discoloration.

-We at Huch Family Dentistry are committed to providing high-quality dental care services to people of Goose Creek and nearby regions.
-We aim to ensure that each family in Goose Creek SC has access to the best and timely dental care treatments.
-If you are seeking family dentistry practice to achieve a bright and confident smile, do book an appointment or give a quick call to our team at (843) 797-0782- we would love to be of help!
+At Huch Family Dentistry, we are committed to providing high-quality dental implants and dental care services to the people of Goose Creek and nearby regions.
+We aim to ensure that each family in Goose Creek has access to the best and timely dental care treatments.
+If you seek family dentistry practice to achieve a bright and confident smile, do book an appointment or give a quick call to our team at (843) 797-0782- we would love to be of help!